What to expect

 - As soon as you arrive, you’ll see volunteers at the Welcome Table and at the Religious Education window in the lobby.
 They can direct you to the coat room and restrooms and let you know where the service is and where the classrooms are.

 - You may bring your little ones to the Nursery or Toddler Room or keep them with you in the service.
 If your child needs to squirm or make lots of loud noise, we understand.
 You can move about at any time in the service; sometimes going to the back of the hall is enough to calm fussy ones.
 Or you can go to Channing Hall, where there is room to move about and be noisy, and you can watch the service on a TV monitor.
-And you can return when you’re ready.
+You can return to service when you’re ready.
 Sometimes grown-ups like to talk and move around, so they go to Channing Hall too.

 Toward a Safe Congregation Policy